Metro finalizes contract for new rail cars as company eyes D.C. region for new plant

 Metro officials say it is up to Hitachi Rail to determine where the future assembly plant will go.
 A spokeswoman for the D.C.
 Chamber of Commerce said its members were unaware of the company’s search.

-Several regional leaders didn’t return messages seeking comment on Hitachi Rail’s plans, although Fairfax County Board of Supervisors Chairman Jeff C. McKay (D-At Large) said Virginia’s largest jurisdiction would be look into possible opportunities to work with the company.
+Several regional leaders didn’t return messages seeking comment on Hitachi Rail’s plans, although Fairfax County Board of Supervisors Chairman Jeff C. McKay (D-At Large) said Virginia’s largest jurisdiction would look into possible opportunities to work with the company.

 “We welcome the chance to work with Metro and Hitachi to explore options in Fairfax County for constructing critically needed rail cars,” Fairfax County Board of Supervisors Chairman Jeff C. McKay (D-At Large) said in an email.
 “As more details emerge on this particular project, we will determine the best way to advance.”